-The S-Corp 60/40 Rule Is a Myth.
-Here's What the IRS Actually Looks At.
+S-Corp 60/40 Rule Is a Myth — What IRS Looks At

 Think about why a percentage formula doesn't work: